m-kupiec/compendium-react/README.md

 Use cases:
 - "whenever you write an Effect, consider whether it would be clearer to also wrap it in a custom Hook.
 You shouldn’t need Effects very often, so if you’re writing one, it means that you need to “step outside React” to synchronize with some external system or to do something that React doesn’t have a built-in API for.
 Wrapping it into a custom Hook lets you precisely communicate your intent and how the data flows through it. . . .
 With time, most of your app’s Effects will be in custom Hooks." ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))
+- "Effects are an “escape hatch”: you use them when you need to “step outside React” and when there is no better built-in solution for your use case.
+With time, the React team’s goal is to reduce the number of the Effects in your app to the minimum by providing more specific solutions to more specific problems.
+Wrapping your Effects in custom Hooks makes it easier to upgrade your code when these solutions become available." ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))

 # Events